- Practice Areas

 Important to this conclusion is the oddity of the situation.
 Indeed, there are no particular protocols that officers are to apply when dealing with stray animals on roadways.
 Although O.C.G.A. § 4-3-4 (a) provides that “[i]t shall be the duty of … county law enforcement officer to impound livestock found to be running at large or straying,” the court noted that this statute did not delineate even general instructions or procedures for accomplishing this task.
 Accordingly, the officer in this situation was still required to utilize personal deliberation and judgment, which distinguishes discretionary acts from ministerial acts.
 Indeed, ministerial acts are defined as “simple, absolute, and definite, … and requiring merely the execution of a specific duty.”
 Banks v.
 Happoldt, 271 Ga.
 App.
 146, 149 (2004).

-The attorney client relationship and layers of complexity involved with wrongful death cases has lead to several decisions that wrongful death attorneys should know.
+The attorney-client relationship and layers of complexity involved with wrongful death cases have lead to several decisions that attorneys should know.

 “[i]n a wrongful death case, the surviving spouse acts as the children’s representative and owes them the duty to act prudently in asserting, prosecuting and settling the claim and to act in the utmost good faith.”
 Home Ins.
 Co. v.
 Wynn, 229 Ga.App.
 220, 222(1), 493 S.E.2d 622 (1997).